lmammino/jwtinfo/README.md

 [![Gitpod Ready-to-Code](https://img.shields.io/badge/Gitpod-Ready--to--Code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/lmammino/jwtinfo)

-A command line tool to get information about JWT tokens
+A command line tool to get information about [JWTs](https://tools.ietf.org/html/rfc7519) (Json Web Tokens).

 ## Usage

-`jwtinfo` is a command line interface that allows you to inspect a given JWT token.
+`jwtinfo` is a command line interface that allows you to inspect a given JWT.
 The tool currently allows to see the body of the token in JSON format.
-It accepts a single command line argument which should be a valid JWT token.
+It accepts a single command line argument which should be a valid JWT.

 Here's an example: